-Electrophysiologists at Penn Medicine have developed an approach to percutaneous catheter ablation in patients with atrial fibrillation and inferior vena cava obstruction.
-This novel procedure features transseptal access to the left atrium from an access superior to the heart.
+Electrophysiologists at Penn Medicine have developed an approach to percutaneous catheter ablation in patients with atrial fibrillation and inferior vena cava obstruction that features transseptal access to the left atrium from a position superior to the heart.

 At this time, the standard procedure for AF ablation involves percutaneous access to the left atrium from the femoral vein via the inferior vena cava (IVC).
 Unfortunately, occlusion of either vein by vascular malformation, clotting or mechanical obstruction prevents a substantial subset of patients from the standard ablation procedure.
-Few options are available to these patients, however, such as transhepatic percutaneous ablation and more invasive surgical procedures, but these options are associated with higher complication rates than standard minimally invasive percutaneous ablation.
+The few options that are available to these patients (such as transhepatic percutaneous ablation and more invasive surgical procedures) are associated with higher complication rates than standard minimally invasive percutaneous ablation.
 In addition, when the occlusion of the IVC extends to the hepatic veins, transhepatic access is also not possible.

 As an alternative to these procedures, a novel approach recently developed at Penn Electrophysiology by Pasquale Santangeli, MD, PhD, shows promise.
 The new procedure involves transseptal access from the right internal jugular vein using devices with incorporated design innovations.
 Percutaneous catheter ablation of AF ablation from a superior access was introduced at Penn Medicine by Dr. Santangeli in 2015, where the first case was performed using intravascular radiofrequency wires initially designed to permit the traverse of occluded peripheral vessels, together with exchange pigtail wires.